influxdata/docs-v2/content/influxdb/v2.0/reference/api/influxdb-1x/dbrp.md

 write request must be an **All Access token**.
     {{% /note %}}

+    {{% note %}}
+To automatically create new buckets, the authentication token used for the write request must be an **All Access token**.
+    {{% /note %}}

+For step-by-step instructions on mapping a bucket to a database and retention policy, see [Query data with InfluxQL](/influxdb/v2.0/query-data/influxql).

 ### When querying data
 When querying data from InfluxDB 2.0 using the [`/query` compatibility endpoint](/influxdb/v2.0/reference/api/influxdb-1x/query/), the DBRP mapping service checks for the specified database and retention policy